Suspect arraigned on murder charge

 FORT SMITH -- A woman was arraigned Wednesday on a first-degree murder charge in Sebastian County Circuit Court.

-Kelsey Christine Dampier, 27, of Pocola, Okla., pleaded innocent via video before Judge Stephen Tabor.
+Kelsey Christine Dampier, 27, of Pocola, Okla., pleaded not guilty via video before Judge Stephen Tabor.

 Dampier was charged Friday with first-degree murder and possession of a firearm by certain persons.
 Bail was set at $500,000 cash.